nsrau/azure-docs.it-it/articles/automation/automation-migrate-account-subscription.md

 <properties
-   pageTitle="Eseguire la migrazione delle risorse e dell’account di Automazione | Microsoft Azure" description="L’articolo illustra come spostare un account di Automazione in Automazione di Azure e le risorse associate da una sottoscrizione all’altra." services="automation" documentationCenter="" authors="MGoedtel"
+   pageTitle="Migrate Automation Account and Resources | Microsoft Azure" description="This article describes how to move an Automation Account in Azure Automation and associated resources from one subscription to another." services="automation" documentationCenter="" authors="MGoedtel"